 * Germanicopolis in Paphlagonia, coins of Julia Domna, with a single Eros standing behind Aphrodite, who has a cloth over her l. thigh, and stroking (oiling or cleaning?) her back—a pose very similar to that in the group from Naples.

-Æ 29.
+Æ 29, 1 h, 15.06 g.
 Obv. ΙΟΥΛ ΔΟΜΝΑ CΕΒΑC.
 Draped bust r.
-Rev. ΓΕΡΜΑΝΙΚΟΠΟΛΕΩC ΕCΤΙΑC ΘΕΩN.
-As described above (Illustration from Bernhart)).
+Rev. ΓΕΡΜΑΝΙΚΟΠΟΛΕΩC ΕCΤΙΑC, in exergue ΘΕΩN.
+As described above.

 * Cius in Bithynia, a coin (Æ 37) of Julia Domna mentioned in a footnote by Waddington (Recueil général, p.321) with reference to Mionnet, but “unseen”.
 Not listed by Bernhart.

 * Nicaea in Bithynia, coins of Severus Alexander, with torch-bearing Erotes behind and in front of Aphrodite, who has a cloth over her l. thigh and whose head is turned to admire herself in the mirror held by the Eros standing behind her.